remix-run/remix-website/data/posts/lazy-loading-routes.md

 _What's `export function Component` you ask?
 The properties exported from this lazy module are added to the route definition verbatim.
 Because it's odd to export an `element`, we've added support for defining `Component` on a route object instead of `element` (but don't worry `element` still works!)._

 In this case we've opted to leave the layout and home routes in the primary bundle as that's the most common entry-point for our users.
-But we've moved the imports of our `projects` and `:projectId` routes into their own lazy imports.
-React Router will call these `lazy()` functions in parallel when routing to `/projects/123`, followed by their loaders.
+But we've moved the imports of our `projects` and `:projectId` routes into their own dynamic imports that won't be loaded unless we navigate to those routes.

 The resulting network graph would look something like this on initial load: